17 managers who joined rival clubs: Benitez, Clough, Mourinho, Redknapp

 — 90s Football (@90sfootball) March 11, 2018

-Not happy with infuriating Portsmouth supporters by joining Southampton just a few weeks after leaving the club, Redknapp then did the same in the opposite direction, this time in a matter of days.
+Not happy with infuriating Portsmouth supporters by joining Southampton just a few weeks after leaving the club, Redknapp then did the same in the opposite direction, just days after he left St. Mary’s.

 In hindsight, there is not too much animosity over Clough managing both Derby County and Nottingham Forest, a fixture which is now known as the Brian Clough derby.